laplamgor/kantai3d/README.md

 For other PC user, you can use install throught [KanColle Cache Proxy Patcher](https://github.com/laplamgor/kantai3d-kccp-patcher).
 The KCCP patcher requires [KC Cache Proxy](https://github.com/Tibowl/KCCacheProxy).

-For Android user, you can use try [GotoBrowser](https://github.com/antest1/GotoBrowser) which is third party Kancolle browser app with built-in Kantai3D (as an experienmental feature).
+For Android user, you can use [GotoBrowser](https://github.com/antest1/GotoBrowser) which is third party Kancolle browser app with built-in Kantai3D (as an experienmental feature).

 # Contribute your own depth Map